EvelynGriffith/EvelynGriffith.github.io/src/pages/about.md

 When I'm not working toward my Literary pursuits, I am actively involved with the Allegheny Music Department where I participate in Women’s Ensemble, College Choir, Voice Lessons, and Opera Scenes.
 I am also a Senior Editor of the Allegheny Review as well as a devoted member and Leader of Allegheny Christian Outreach.
 I work currently as a Choral Librarian/Manager for the Allegheny Choirs as well as a Writing Consultant on campus.

+###### My Current Pursuits - 6/4/2023

+I have been awarded a Fulbright-MITACS Globalink Fellowship for the Summer of 2023 and as such I am currently working as a Computer Science Research Fellow at Trinity Western University in British Columbia, Canada.

 Fun Fact: I recently performed a full Junior Recital where I sang 10 pieces in four different languages: French, German, Italian, and English.

 #### List of Skills